Grand home builds that ended in disaster

 Versailles Mansion, Florida, USA

-Work was halted on a number of occasions due to unforeseen circumstances.
-David’s business was hit by the economic crash in 2008, before the couple's 18-year-old daughter Victoria tragically passed away in 2015.
-To make matters worse, a fire broke out in one of the property’s elevators in early 2019.
+Work was halted on several occasions due to unforeseen circumstances, including a fire which broke out in one of the property’s elevators in early 2019.
 Ironically, this meant that renovation works had to be carried out before the property had even been completed.
-However, Jackie said earlier this year that they plan for it to be completely finished my mid-2022.

 Versailles Mansion, Florida, USA

-Should the family's bad luck end and the project be finally finished, the home was set to accommodate 14 bedrooms, 11 kitchens, 30 bathrooms, a 30-car garage, a bowling alley, five swimming pools, a video arcade, ballroom, cinema, gym and spa and a 20,000-bottle wine cellar.
-That's if plans haven't changed again since building began.
-Jackie said about the previously proposed ice skating rink: "The kids don't care about it anymore.
-That's going to be turning into a Las Vegas-style nightclub, with karaoke and dancing."
+Should the family's project be finally finished, the home is set to accommodate 14 bedrooms, 11 kitchens, 30 bathrooms, a 30-car garage, a bowling alley, five swimming pools, a video arcade, ballroom, cinema, gym and spa.

 Cape Romano Dome House, Florida, USA